DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/10 Visual Elements/20 Markers.md

 A marker is a point on a map accompanied by text that helps you flag certain places on the map.
 For example, you can use map markers to designate cities.

-Four types of markers are available in **VectorMap**: dot, bubble, pie and image, each of which corresponds to particular representational needs.
+Four types of markers are available in VectorMap: dot, bubble, pie and image, each of which corresponds to particular representational needs.
 The image below demonstrates the appearance of each marker type.
-Note that despite the fact that this image depicts all four types of markers on one map, an actual **VectorMap** can contain markers of only one type at a time.
+Note that despite the fact that this image depicts all four types of markers on one map, an actual VectorMap can contain markers of only one type at a time.

 ![DevExtreme ChartJS VectorMap](/images/ChartJS/MapMarkerTypes.png)